 Future Industry Congress is the meeting point for business professionals, suppliers and companies that wish to develop projects in the fields of technology, innovation and industrial research.

 The congress took place on 21 June 2017 at CaixaForum Barcelona.

 To contribute to the growth of business and industry, promoting and enhancing the use of the most advanced technologies to make them more innovative.

 To bring together businesses, suppliers and companies that want to develop projects in the field of technology and industrial research.

 To identify ICT needs and promote innovative technology solutions for the industrial sector.

 To cross supply and demand in the industrial and technology sectors and generate new knowledge in both sectors.

-Experts who will show the impact that these technologies have on companies and who will outline 5G technology and the emerging technologies supported by the European Commission
+Experts who showed the impact that these technologies have on companies and who outlined 5G technology and the emerging technologies supported by the European Commission

 It is a strategic scenario for companies to meet the newest and most innovative trends and a space to share knowledge.